Charleston Pedestrian Accident Lawyer

 Not every collision between a motor vehicle and a pedestrian is due to motorist negligence.
 There are cases where pedestrians are unlawfully on streets and roads—many times at night—and are accidentally hit by motorists.
 In these cases, it is difficult to prove motorist negligence due to the circumstances of the accident.

-However, there other many other examples of pedestrian accidents that occur because of motorist wrongdoing.
+However, there are many other examples of pedestrian accidents that occur because of motorist wrongdoing.
 This can usually be illustrated by a pedestrian's right to be standing or walking in the area.

 Pedestrian accidents frequently occur: